-We know car insurance can be complicated and having untruths out there only further complicates things.
-It’s important to be informed about insurance.
-Insurance is about your protection and, really, what is more important than that?
+There are so many car insurance myths out there and sometimes it can be hard to determine what is true and what is not.
+It is important to be informed about insurance as it is all about your protection and, frankly, what is more important than that?

 Be aware, however, that unpaid parking tickets can cause you problems when you want to renew the plates for your vehicle.
-When you renew your licence plate, you will have to pay the outstanding parking fines before you will receive the renewal.
-Yes, we hear you, as always, the government gets its money one way or another.
-The Ontario Government website has a section where you can check the status of your Ontario traffic tickets and fines, or view details on how to pay your fines.
+When you renew your licence plate, you will have to pay any outstanding parking fines before you will receive the renewal.

 The Insurance Bureau of Canada also notes that “the harder your car is to steal and the less expensive it is to repair, the less you pay for insurance.”
 In fact, auto insurance theft is such a costly problem for the insurance industry that the Insurance Bureau of Canada produces a list each year on the top 10 most stolen vehicles!

 A driver’s car insurance often is lower by age 25 because the driver has more driving experience, however, a bad driving history can mean higher rates at this age.

 When it comes to car insurance, age is a major factor in the determination of car insurance premiums.
 And, generally speaking, your rates get lower as you gain driving experience.
 There are, however, other major factors at play that will affect your insurance premium.

 Your car insurance premium may be lower if you drive an older car, however, a car’s age is only one factor in calculating your premium.
 There are a number of other important factors in determining your auto insurance premium including the make, model and year of your vehicle, how you use your vehicle, your driving history, and age, just to name a few.